Confessionalism (religion): History

 Historically, the term confessionalism for the first time was used in mid-19th century.
-Of course the phenomenon of confessionalism and the term “confession”, from which the term confessionalism derived, is much older, referring to once individual belief, then collective belief.
+Of course the phenomenon of confessionalism and the term "confession", from which the term confessionalism derived, is much older, referring once to individual belief, then collective belief.
 Furthermore, the term confession in different languages implies different notions (faith or denomination in English, croyance, culte, communauté religieuse in French).
 Adherents of confessional churches have often made a public profession of faith to declare agreement with their particular confession.

-In the 16th and 17th centuries the term confession was only used for the documents of belief (cf. Confessio Augustana) while the religious communities of Catholicism, Lutheranism and Calvinism were referred to as “religious parties”, different “religions” or “churches” – not as confessions.
+In the 16th and 17th centuries the term confession was only used for the documents of belief (cf. Confessio Augustana) while the religious communities of Catholicism, Lutheranism and Calvinism were referred to as "religious parties", different "religions" or "churches" – not as confessions.
 In the late 18th century the term confession started to expand to religious bodies sharing a common creed.
-The first evidence is the Wöllner and Prussian Religious Edict of 1788 (though there might be earlier proofs for the English-speaking world).
+The first evidence is the Wöllner and Prussian Religious Edict of 1788 (though there might be earlier evidences for the English-speaking world).
 The international Congress of Vienna in 1815 still didn’t use the term confession to mark different Christian denominations.
-Labelling Christian groups “confessions” implied a certain degree of civil progress and tolerance, accepting that other parties also claimed absolute truth.
+Labelling Christian groups "confessions" implied a certain degree of civil progress and tolerance, accepting that other parties also claimed absolute truth.
 The original intention to pacify conflicts between the denominations in the 19th century turned into its opposite: Confession bore the ground for new conflicts, as for example in the Cologne conflict about mixed marriages in 1837.
 The Roman Catholic Church refused to consider itself as merely a confession.

-However ahistorical the terminology (cf. the latest semantical research of L. Hölscher), historians talk about the Early Modern period as a “confessional age” (first evidence: Ernst Troeltsch, 1906) and with good reasons use the terms of confessionalization and confessionalism.
+However ahistorical the terminology (cf. the latest semantical research of L. Hölscher), historians talk about the Early Modern period as a "confessional age" (first evidence: Ernst Troeltsch, 1906) and with good reasons use the terms of confessionalization and confessionalism.